 This is a somewhat technical term.
 Use company instead.

 While numbers under 10 are generally spelled out, use the digit for faster comprehension.

 When it's not possible to eliminate links, such as when posting on Facebook, always convert to shorter links using Google's URL shortener.
 When possible, use linked text.

 Follow the company's preference.
 If the name begins a sentence, capitalize.

 It is acceptable to use an ampersand in a social media post or an in-app heading to keep within length.

-Do not use an ampersand in blog posts or user interface text where word count is not limited.
+Do not use an ampersand in blog posts, emails, or user interface text where word count is not limited.

 Be conversational, but professional.
 Do not use acronyms or jargon.
 Keep answers to between 5 and 30 words for readability.